 This is the best way to get you volume while eliminating the most glaring characteristics of a low-quality visit.
 The other way to increase volume, of course, is to increase the retention (max of 180 days).

-8. Quality Visit Conversion How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+8. Quality Visit Conversion The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More

 If you use any of the custom events I’ve mentioned in this blog post, you can do more than just target people who perform them.
 You can also have Facebook optimize for that type of event.